ramzeto/emu-nexus/README.md

      * Poppler    PDF rendering library based on the xpdf-3.0 code base.
 Used for creating the thumbnails of game documents.
      * libarchive    Multi-format archive and compression library.
 Used to uncompress ROM archives on the go.
      * gtk+ 3    Multi-platform toolkit for creating graphical user interfaces.

+To insttall it:

+    1.- Download the source code or clone the repository.
+    2.- cd <EMU-nexus source code directory>
+    3.- make
+    4.- sudo make install